schleyk/1crm-dev/README.en.md

 #### manual installation
 if the variable CRM_DB_PASSWORD is commented out, there is no automatic installation, when accessing it, the installer of 1CRM is displayed.
 During the installation ``mysql`` must be entered as database server, the credentials can be customized in the ddocker-compose.yml.

+> **this configuration is meant for testing only!** Within the German README, you will find additional things to do for production setups.